Tools In The Kitchen

 Mixing Bowls: Small, medium, large.
 There's a size for everyone and everything.
-I have one that's plastic, but I seem to prefer the ceramic ones.
-I just think they are cleaner since they are non-porous.
+I find the ceramic and glass ones are cleaner since they are non-porous.
 Stainless steel would work as well.

-Oil Mister - I use this to spray my pans and baking sheets, and some foods with a fine mist of pure olive oil.
+Oil Mister - I use this to spray my pans and baking sheets, and some foods with a fine mist of pure olive oil or liquid coconut oil.
+Yes, I have two.
 It's ideal for low-fat cooking giving me control over the amount of oil used and eliminating the unhealthy additives found in products like Pam.
 Did you know you can quickly dry your nail polish with Pam?
 Makes me wonder what it can do to the body.

 Parchment Paper - If you don't want to invest in silicone baking mats this paper creates a disposable non-stick surface which is great for baking treats.